Optical Illusion Exposes Reality of Design

 Each day new discoveries provide more evidence for God’s existence and the Bible’s reliability—but the research often remains buried in the academic journals.
 So most people, even scientists, remain unaware of important breakthroughs.

 This is the type of discovery that skeptics often point to as an example of a poor design.
 Some skeptics argue that seemingly less-than-optimal systems in nature fit better with an evolutionary worldview.
 They say it’s inconceivable that the biblical God would use substandard designs.
-On the other hand, evolutionary processes are expected to produce “kluge jobs,” biological structures that are just good enough to ensure survivability, but aren’t necessarily optimal.

 Yet, closer examination suggests that this unexpected pupillary response is a good thing.
 Damage to the retina is permanent.
 So, it’s better for the pupils to constrict inappropriately when presented with illusions of brightness than run the risk of retinal damage.
 Plus, as the researchers discovered, the pupils dilated quickly after the initial constriction in response to the optical illusions.
-It appears that higher-order processes in the brain associated with the interpretation of visual stimuli function as compensatory designs that override the pupillary reflex when it responds incorrectly.
+It appears that higher-order processes in the brain associated with the interpretation of visual stimuli function as compensatory designs that override the pupillary reflex when it responds unnecessarily.

-As is often the case, careful consideration or more information show that so-called “bad” designs are, in fact, elegant and highly optimized systems—a conclusion that fits better with the existence of a thoughtful Creator.
+As is often the case, careful consideration or more information shows that so-called “bad” designs are, in fact, elegant and highly optimized systems—a conclusion that fits better with the existence of a thoughtful Creator.